sohamxda7/sohamxda7.github.io/README.md

 ## About Me
 I began my career in analog layout, working with Cadence Virtuoso IC 6.1.7, 6.1.8, and StabieSoft Slam.
 After six months, I transitioned into VLSI scripting, focusing on Cadence Skill and TCL, while expanding my role in server management and Linux system administration.
 Currently, I work full-time as a Cadence Skill scripter, server manager, and Linux system administrator at my company.

 I automate complex processes for layout and schematic design using Cadence Skill scripting, optimizing efficiency for layout designers.
-I’m also deeply involved in managing servers, securing infrastructures, and deploying solutions that ensure stability and performance across networks.
-My expertise in backend scripting, GUI development, and networking allows me to deliver high-impact tools and services that streamline workflows and enhance security.
+I’m also involved in managing servers, securing infrastructures, and deploying solutions that ensure stability and performance across networks.

 ---